Are you choosing a Medigap policy?

 Medigap Policy Premium

 All Medigap policies have a premium.
-Unlike MAPD where some are zero premium, you'll always have an additional premium on top of your Part B premium.
+Unlike MAPD where some are zero premiums, you'll always have an additional premium on top of your Part B premium.

 The standard Part B premium amount is $134 (or higher depending on your income).
 However, some people who get Social Security benefits will pay less than this amount ($130 on average).2